craftingcity/The-Known-World/Game Notes/NPCs/Prime/Historical Figures/Authors, Bards, and Lorekeepers/River Powell.md

 > Boxtext description of the character, including their race, height, haircolor?, and common outfit.

-A first generation elf, noted writer, and member of [[Cenva Minyo]]
+A first generation elf, noted author, and member of [[Cenva Minyo]]

 ## History
 A general history of the character, from their conception to their current state